The Kyiv Independent: Russian invasion of Ukraine

-The Kyiv Independent has become known for its reporting during the 2022 Russian invasion of Ukraine.
+The Kyiv Independent has become known for its reporting during the Russian invasion of Ukraine.
 After the invasion, the paper's Twitter followers increased by over one million.
 Due to the Russian assault on Kyiv, most of the paper's staff left for security reasons; three veteran war reporters stayed behind.

 CEO Daryna Shevchenko remained in Kyiv until mid-March 2022.
-"Some of our foreign staff fled to their home countries because their governments evacuated them.
+Other staff are in various locations: "Some of our foreign staff fled to their home countries because their governments evacuated them.
 The rest of us are spread across Kyiv, central Ukraine and western Ukraine.
 Some are working less at the moment because they have to take care of their families, have no access to the Internet or spend most of their time in the bunker.
-But no employee has stopped working for us because of the war," Shevchenko said in a March 21 interview.
+But no employee has stopped working for us because of the war."On March 1, 2022, Ursula von der Leyen quoted from a Kyiv Independent editorial in her speech at the European Parliament plenary session on Russia's aggression against Ukraine.

-On March 1, 2022, Ursula von der Leyen quoted from a Kyiv Independent editorial in her speech at the European Parliament plenary session on Russia's aggression against Ukraine.
+The Kyiv Independent established its own team in 2023 to investigate Russian war crimes.
+In July 2023, they published the documentary film Uprooted: An Investigation into Russia's Abduction of Ukrainian Children.